belmeetmule/homely-backend/README.md

 # 📖 [Homely] <a name="about-project"></a>

-**Homely** is a web app build using Ruby on Rails back-end and React front-end.
+**Homely** is a web app built using Ruby on Rails back-end and React front-end.
 [Homely-backend](https://github.com/belmeetmule/homely-backend) provides the backend APIs, and [Hello React Frontend](https://github.com/Wahaj-Ali/homely-frontend) consumes the APIs.
 The app allows user to see and book houses for onsite visits.

 ## Kanban Board